dhlevi/reproj-helper/README.md

 The ReProjector sets the default `From` projection to BC Albers, and the default `To` projection to WGS84.

+You can add definitions manually by calling `addDefinition('Code', 'A definition string')` with the code you want to use, and an appropriate definition string.

+You can also call `addDefinitionFromEpsgIo('Code')` which will attempt to find the supplied epsg code on [epsg.io](epsg.io) and load it for you.

 ### Is the `project()` function asynchronous?

 Yes, the `project()` function is asynchronous, just in case you're dealing with large features and want to do other things while it grinds away.
 It will return a Promise<Feature|Geometry|Null>.
 Null will be returned if projection fails (an error is also logged on the console).